0no-co/gql.tada/website/reference/config-format.md

 }
 ```
 :::

+If your schema consists of multiple `.graphql` files, you may pass
+an array of paths, a glob, or an array of mixed paths and globs
+to your SDL files.

 This option is used by both the `gql.tada` CLI and `@0no-co/graphqlsp`
 and is required for all diagnostics and in-editor support to work.